Please scroll down the page to cover the following information:

 - We will support the chair in their role of ensuring appropriate conduct both at meetings and at all times.

-- We are prepared to answer queries from other governors in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved.
+- We are prepared to answer queries from other board members in relation to delegated functions and take into account any concerns expressed, and we will acknowledge the time, effort and skills that have been committed to the delegated function by those involved.

-- We will seek to develop effective working relationships with the headteacher, staff and parents, the local authority, the church at local and diocesan levels, other relevant agencies and the community.
+- We will seek to develop effective working relationships with the executive leaders, staff and parents, the trust, the local authority, other relevant agencies and the community.

 - We will observe complete confidentiality when matters are deemed confidential or where they concern specific members of staff or pupils, both inside or outside schools